Andrehatlo/andrehatlo.github.io/_pages/about.md

 ## Hobbies:

 - Improv - Once a week!
-Which i LOVE
+Which i LOVE, keeps my social mind sharp
 - Cooking - I love to both make food and eat
 - Dog walks/play - This is where most of my best thinking comes through, the most creative art.
 - Keeping up with my favourite tv-shows. (not the Kardashians)
 - Playing some computer games still.
-- Yoga is something i practise religiously as i've benefited so much from this.
+- Yoga is something i practise religiously as i've benefited so much from it.

 ## Phrases i live by:

-1. Don't take life too seriously.
+1. Don't take life too seriously, have fun while it lasts.

-2. Live each day as it would be your last.
+2. Love what you do and live each day as it would be your last.

-3. Love what you do, not what you earn.
+3. Serve humanity by leaving the earth an ounce better than when you came.

-4. Make friends, not enemies.
+4. Make friends, not enemies, else kill them with kindness.

-5. Let the universe do the worrying for you.
+5. Let the universe do the worrying for you, anxiety gets you nowhere.

-6. Last but not least, enjoy the ride.
+6. Last but not least, live in the now, which is all that actually exists, then enjoy the ride.
    - You only get **ONE!**